MicrosoftDocs/appcenter-docs/docs/api-docs/index.md

 2. **Select the app** that you want to revoke an API token for.
 3. On the left side, choose **Settings**.
 4. In the middle panel, select **App API Tokens** from the menu.
-5. Check the box next to the token that you want to revoke, and click the **Delete** button in the upper right hand corner.
+5. Check the box next to the token that you want to revoke, and click the **Delete** button in the upper right-hand corner.